keyz/codestamp/README.md

    * @defaultValue `({content}) => content`
    */
   fileTransformerForHashing?: TRunnerFileTransformerForHashing;
   /**
-   * Whether the file should be rewritten in-place.
-Without this flag,
-   * `codestamp` will run in verification mode -- it won't write to
-   * disk.
-   */
-  shouldWrite: boolean;
-  /**
    * For `glob`: the current working directory in which to search.
    *